 Many universities have student health centers that offer basic medical care at little or no cost to students.
 If you know that you have a specific medical condition or will require regular medical care, you will want a university that has adequate student health services and is located near a comprehensive medical center.
 In countries like the United States, accidents can rack up exorbitant medical bills.
 While Australia boasts a universal healthcare system, there may be limitations if you’re not a citizen.
 Do your research and make sure you’re covered

 Please visit: for information on international health and travel insurance.

 Housing is an important consideration, especially if you are married and want your family to accompany you to Australia while you are studying.
 Some universities offer married students housing on campus.
 In many locations you can find reasonably priced apartments or houses for rent.
 If you are single, you may want to live in a campus residence hall with a roommate.
 Be aware that some urban universities have little or no student housing.

 Climate may be important to you.
 Students from hot, dry climates may be uncomfortable studying in humid climates or in areas that have a full range of seasons including very cold weather.
-You should be able to find detailed information about the weather conditions and average seasonal temperatures through the resources at your educational advising center or on the World Wide Web.
+You should be able to find detailed information about the weather conditions and average seasonal temperatures through the resources at your educational advising center or on the internet.
 We have also compiled a brief run-down of climate for Australia - click here to access this.

 It may be very important to you to be a part of a religious community while you are studying in Australia.
 Whether you pray in a church or mosque, you’ll want to make sure you are able to practice your religion freely at and near the university you choose.
 Be sure to research how many are in proximity to your campus.